 The first-magnitude spring at this park produces an average of 100 million gallons of clear, cool water daily.
 In winter, West Indian manatees swim upriver to the warmer waters of the springs.
 Popular for snorkeling and scuba diving, the headwaters of the spring are also a great spot for swimming.
 The spring run forms a sparkling stream that meanders through hardwood wetlands to the Suwannee River.
 Canoe and kayaking is available all year round through our concessionaire, Anderson's Outdoor Adventures, LLC.
+Also Available, Anderson's Outdoor Adventures offers full service BBQ take out inside the park at the water front.
+Look for the giant smoker.
+Click Here for Menu.
 Children enjoy the playground in the picnic area.
 Hiking and bicycling are available on the north end trail system.
 The full-facility campground is surrounded by red oak woods.

 For those doing day trips, don’t forget the Nature Coast State Trail and Fanning Springs State Park.
 The Nature Coast State Trail provides an excellent opportunity to experience the Sunshine State's Natural North Florida.
 In the early 1900s, trains were replacing the steamship as the freight and passenger carrier throughout the Suwannee River Valley.
 Today, visitors can retrace this historic route of the Atlantic Coastline Railroad, traversing 32 miles of Florida's beautiful Nature Coast region.
 It consists of two primary alignments built along abandoned rail lines that intersect at Wilcox Junction, connecting the communities of Cross City, Trenton, Fanning Springs and Chiefland.